locutusOO1/good_readme_generator/generated_README.md

   Usage

   ## License:
-  Use this however you want as long as it's legal and noncommercial, but give credit by providing a link to the license and indicating changes you made.
+  CC0 1.0 - Use this however you want as long as it's legal.

   ## Contributing:
   Contribution